 Nursing Home Coverage Under Long-Term Care Insurance

-For middle-class Americans who are ineligible for Medicaid and can’t afford nursing home care out-of-pocket, consider long-term care insurance (LTCI).
+For middle-class Americans who are ineligible for Medicaid and can’t afford nursing home care out-of-pocket, consider long-term care insurance (LTCI).9

 LTCI plans provide you with the financial security and independence to cover your own healthcare costs as you age rather than depending on family and friends.
 These plans also give you the flexibility you don’t get with Medicare or Medicaid.
-With an LTCI plan you can choose homecare or an assisted-living facility, and you’re covered for more extensive medical treatment.
-With Medicaid, nursing homes are your only option and the medical services you receive are minimal.
+With a LTCI plan, you can choose homecare or an assisted-living facility, and you’re covered for more extensive medical treatment.
+With Medicaid, nursing homes may be your only option although some states offer homeware and other services.